-OPAL is called "opal" or "opal" in Chinese, and its gemological name is opal.
+OPAL is called "Opal" or "Obao" in Chinese, and its gemological name is Opal.
 It is the birthstone of October and is a stone symbolizing hope and happiness.
 The color refraction of opal comes from the water contained in the ore.
 Generally, the water content of opal ranges from about 3% to 20%.
 The higher the water content, the more obvious the play-of-color phenomenon will be.
-Opal is formed slowly under low temperature conditions and can occur in almost any rock, but is generally found in limestone, sandstone and basalt.
+Opal is formed slowly under low temperature conditions and can occur in almost all rocks, but is generally found in limestone, sandstone and basalt.
 Australia is the country with the largest output of opals, and opal is also Australia’s “national stone”.

 Common types of opal